AI Use Cases/Logistics

 Why Generic Tools Fail

-Generic business intelligence tools and standard TMS reporting dashboards can't solve this because they don't understand the operational logic of Logistics.
+Generic business intelligence tools and standard TMS reporting dashboards can't solve this because they don't understand the operational logic of freight.
 They can't weight a fuel surcharge spike against available capacity on a secondary lane, or flag when HAZMAT compliance requirements are creating artificial constraints on your most profitable freight.
 They have no context for how detention hours compound into driver shortage pressure, or how expedited freight eating into contract profitability is a symptom of upstream dispatch inefficiency.
-You need intelligence built inside Logistics domain logic, not bolted onto it.
+You need intelligence built inside logistics domain logic, not bolted onto it.

 The AI Solution